Home

 When you purchase items such as these carvings and paintings, from the artists themselves, the cost is much lower than if you bought the same item in a store.

-You should also negotiate with the artist because
+You can also negotiate with the artist because

-you can often purchase an item you want
+you may be able to purchase an item you want

-For example, the Eagle Feather carving (above) was originally priced at $25 which is a bargain, however, I did get the price down to $15 within a minute or two of starting to negotiate a better price.
+For example, the Eagle Feather carving (above) was originally priced at $25 however, I did get the price down to $20 which is a great bargain.

 I also visited several stores which specialize in these art forms, Hill's Native Art on Water Street in Gastown, is a place you don't want to miss!

-They have thousands of one-of-a-kind pieces of Art which range from small souveniers for tourists to buy, to massive full size Totems for the serious collector.
+They have thousands of one-of-a-kind pieces of Native Canadian Art which range from small souvenirs for tourists to buy, to massive full size Totems for the serious collector.